fprasx/unlocked/mdbook/src/code/ops/push.md

 ```

-Once we finish loop and finally succeed with the `compare_exchange`, we're done!
+Once we finish looping and finally succeed with the `compare_exchange`, we're
+done!
 That's a `push`.
 The pseudocode is so simple, and the code is so . . . not
 simple.
 Props to you for getting this far, concurrent programming is not for the
 weak of spirit.

-The rest of the book should be easier digest compared to _that_.
-I'll cover the
+I'll cover the minor differences in `pop`, and then we'll cap off the leaky code
-minor differences in `pop`, and then we'll cap off the code with `size`.
+with `size`.

 ---